smithlamar/docker-helpers/kafka/developer-mode/README.md

 #### Test kafka by sending some messages

-Topics are pre-configured in the kafka image be created automatically but we'll create them anyway for this test.
+Topics may be pre-configured in the kafka image be created automatically but we'll create them anyway for this test.

-Alternatively, you can connect to the kafka container and remove the docker prefix from all commands by first running: `docker exec -it kafka /bin/bash`
 Use the kafka support scripts for things like creating topics and producing/consuming test messages.

+We will run them from the ubuntu host via docker in the examples, but you can connect to the kafka container and run them directly from there if you choose.
+To take this alternative approach, connect to the container by running: `docker exec -it kafka /bin/bash`

-To create a topic named quick-test-topic with 1 initial partition that will not be replicated beyond the 1st broker, run:
+_Note: For the alternative approach, remove the `docker exec -it kafka` prefix from each commands_ To create a topic named quick-test-topic with 1 initial partition that will not be replicated beyond the 1st broker, run:
-`docker exec -it kafka kafka-topics --zookeeper zookeeper:2181 --create --topic quick-test-topic --partitions 1 --replication-factor 1`
+`docker exec -it kafka /opt/kafka/bin/kafka-topics.sh --bootstrap-server kafka:9092 --create --topic quick-test-topic --partitions 1 --replication-factor 1`

-To list topics, run: `docker exec -it kafka kafka-topics --zookeeper zookeeper:2181 --list`
+To list topics, run: `docker exec -it kafka /opt/kafka/bin/kafka-topics.sh --bootstrap-server kafka:9092 --list`

 To get details on a particular topic, replace the topic name with the desired topic in the following command:
-`docker exec -it kafka kafka-topics --describe --zookeeper zookeeper:2181 --topic quick-test-topic`
+`docker exec -it kafka /opt/kafka/bin/kafka-topics.sh --describe --bootstrap-server kafka:9092 --topic quick-test-topic`

-Start a consumer to receive our test message we will send on quick-test-topic `docker exec -it kafka kafka-console-consumer --bootstrap-server localhost:9092 --topic quick-test-topic`
+Start a consumer to receive our test message we will send on quick-test-topic `docker exec -it kafka /opt/kafka/bin/kafka-console-consumer.sh --bootstrap-server kafka:9092 --topic quick-test-topic`

 Start a producer we can use to send a test message by running:
-`docker exec -it kafka kafka-console-producer --broker-list localhost:9092 --topic client`
+`docker exec -it kafka /opt/kafka/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic client`

 #### Stopping and Cleanup
 To stop the containers but keep any data and topics you've created run: